abreslav/async-proto/KEEP-COROUTINES.md

 suspended when we need to read from a file, so that the read may not block the current thread, but execute asynchronously, and when it's done the coroutine can be resumed.
 Later it will suspend until each write is completed, and resume then.

-While this is not how we plan to implement coroutines, a useful mental model is related to teh _continuation passing style_ or CPS.
-In this style, at every suspension point, the rest of the coroutine is passed as a callback to teh asynchronous computations the coroutine runs:
+While this is not how we plan to implement coroutines, a useful mental model is related to the _continuation passing style_ or CPS.
+In this style, at every suspension point, the rest of the coroutine is passed as a callback to the asynchronous computations the coroutine runs:

 ``` kotlin